Killed in Himalaya

-Richard Payne, a former Marie Curie Fellow with EECRG in 2003, is missing in the Himalaya
+Richard Payne, a former Marie Curie Fellow with EECRG in 2003, was killed climbing in the Himalaya

 Richard's research interests were centred on different aspects of peatlands, including history, testate amoebae, land-use restoration, carbon storage, and impacts of pollutants such as N, S, and ozone and of climate change on peatlands worldwide.
 He was based in the Department of Environment and Geography at the University of York.
 He published over 100 papers, including some with EECRG members.
 He was an outstanding international peatland scientist with many new and exciting ideas, a wide scientific vision, and endless energy and enthusiasm.
 He will be greatly missed by all in the palaeoecology world.